jonathancraddock/mootparadox_grav/pages/01.home/default.md

 ### What Next?

-I'm bringing the hiking blog posts across from my old site, with [improved maps](/coding/simple-self-hosted-gpx-map) and better quality versions of the photographs.
-Find blog posts related to [Hiking](/hiking), or [Coding](/coding).
+I'm bringing the hiking blog posts across from my old site, with [improved maps](/coding/simple-self-hosted-gpx-map) and better versions of the photographs.
+Find blog posts related to [Hiking](/hiking), or various [Projects](/projects), probably with a vaguely techie twist.

 ![](/hiking/catstycam-to-sheffield-pike/swirral-edge-and-red-tarn.jpg)
 *Red Tarn with Swirral Edge to the left.*